DragonL40/logseq/pages/Introduction to Computer Systems (356).md

 - What are the rules for valid starting addresses?
 	- A valid starting address should be a multiple of the data size
 - What is endian-ness?
-	- refers to the two alternate methods of ordering the [[bytes]] in a larger unit
+	- refers to the two alternate methods of ordering the [[byte]] in a larger unit
 	- [[Big-Endian]]
 		- PPC, Sparc, TCP/IP
 	- [[Little-Endian]]